-QUESTION:
+QUESTIONS AND OPEN ISSUES:

-14) Do you agree that the incorporation into ICANN’s of the AoC principles would enhance ICANN's accountability?
+14) Do you agree that the incorporation into ICANN’s Bylaws of the AoC principles would enhance ICANN's accountability?
 Do you agree with the list of requirements for this recommendation?
 If not, please detail how you would recommend to amend these requirements.

 2.7.2 AoC Reviews

-Suggestions gathered during 2014 comment periods on ICANN accountability and the IANA ransition suggested several ways the AoC Reviews should be adjusted as part of incorporating them into ICANN’s :
+Suggestions gathered during 2014 comment periods on ICANN accountability and the IANA Stewardship Transition suggested several ways the AoC Reviews should be adjusted as part of incorporating them into ICANN’s Bylaws:

 Ability to sunset reviews and create new reviews

-Community stakeholder groups should appoint their own embers to the review teams
+Community stakeholder groups should appoint their own Members to review teams

 Give review teams access to all ICANN internal documents

-Require the ICANN to approve and implement review team recommendations, including from previous reviews.
+Require the ICANN Board to consider approval and begin implementation of review team recommendations, including from previous reviews.
+The Board’s decision would be subject to challenge through enhanced Reconsideration and IRP processes.

-In Article IV, add a new section for Periodic Review of ICANN Execution of Key Commitments, with an overarching chapeau for the way these reviews are conducted and then one subsection for each of the four current Affirmation Reviews.
+In Bylaws Article IV, add a new section for Periodic Review of ICANN Execution of Key Commitments, with an overarching chapeau for the way these reviews are conducted and then one subsection for each of the four current Affirmation Reviews.

 These proposals are presented beginning on the next page.